What we treat

 That said, even though these medicines work very well, they aren’t a quick fix.
 Losing weight (and keeping it off) is a long game—and it isn’t always an easy journey.

 You don’t have to do it alone, though.
-Through our weight loss programme, you can get one-to-one support and guidance from our coaches and clinicians, plus monthly weight loss medication.
+Through Voy’s treatment plan, you can get one-to-one support and guidance from our treatment specialists and clinicians, plus monthly weight loss medication.
 It’s backed by science and designed to drive sustainable, long-term results.

 Take our quiz to find out if you’re eligible.
 It won’t take more than a few minutes.